eraretuya/eraretuya.github.io/_posts/2016-12-09-my-application-experience.md

 ---

-[^1]: This is my first patch outside `drivers/staging/` and posting to [LKML](https://en.wikipedia.org/wiki/Linux_kernel_mailing_list)!
+[^1]: This is my first patch outside <span class="bg-dark-gray white">drivers/staging/</span> and posting to [LKML](https://en.wikipedia.org/wiki/Linux_kernel_mailing_list)!
 The change looks simple, but the behind-the-scenes analysis and decision-making took a bit of effort and is complicated than it looks.
 [^2]: I learned about regulators by working through this [issue](https://marc.info/?l=linux-iio&m=147583702532337&w=2)
 [^3]: I understood how to properly [declare](https://marc.info/?l=linux-iio&m=147594643726702&w=2) these [defines](https://git.kernel.org/cgit/linux/kernel/git/jic23/iio.git/commit/?h=testing&id=579d542534c96c9109b63e79a2c6d22e2bca21cc) that will aid in readability instead of wondering, *what is that value for?
 Where did that come from?*